 Contributed by Inma of A World To Travel

-Just back from the second largest city in Greece and its surroundings, the stunning Halkidiki coast; we can say loud and clear, that Thessaloniki has stolen our hearts.
-In fact, some time ago I had written an article about the cities that I would move to in a heartbeat and mentioned Athens as one of them.
+Just back from the second-largest city in Greece and its surroundings, the stunning Halkidiki coast; we can say loud and clear, that Thessaloniki has stolen our hearts.
+Some time ago I had written an article about the cities that I would move to in a heartbeat and mentioned Athens as one of them.
 Well, I think an edit is due.